piccolo-orm/piccolo_web/image/app/md/posts/is_async_worthwhile.md

 ## Conclusions

 The performance benefits of asyncio are real.
-The problem with asyncio is the ecosystem is less mature.
-For small websites where performance isn't critical, using existing synchronous solutions is the smart move, unless the developer wants to experiment with the latest technologies.

-For websites where performance is critical, then asyncio makes much more sense.
+The asyncio ecosystem is maturing fast, and for websites where performance is critical, asyncio makes a lot of sense.